 National Labor Relations Board Reverses Three Obama-Era Policies

-In September, 2017 Republicans comprised a majority of the seats on the National Labor Relations Board (NLRB).
+In the fall of 2017, Republicans comprised a majority of the seats on the National Labor Relations Board (NLRB).
 We are beginning to see the reversal of many decisions issued by the NLRB under the Obama administration.
-The following are three significant decisions issued last week.
+The following are three significant decisions issued in December of 2017.

 Joint Employer Standard